-Business intelligence and data warehousing are two aspects of digital transformation that are closely related when it comes to how information is stored, secured, and utilized.
+Business intelligence and data warehousing are two aspects of digital transformation that are closely related when it comes to how information is stored, secured, and used.

 How Data Warehousing and Business Intelligence Come Together

-Data warehousing and business intelligence, when used effectively, can function as the information backbone of an organization, helping them align every line of business to facilitate a truly data-driven operation.
+Data warehousing and business intelligence, when optimized and used in concert, can function as the information backbone of an organization, helping them align every aspect of their business with a data-driven strategy.

-To counteract this, the concept of a data warehouse was conceived, whereby data streams from all sources within a business would be directed to a central repository and can then be accessed by those who need it with ease.
+To counteract this, the concept of a data warehouse was conceived, whereby data streams from all sources within a business would be directed to a central repository which can then be accessed easily by those working with the data on a regular basis.

 Outline of How Data Warehousing and Business Intelligence Work

 Much of this will be self-explanatory.
-For example, marketing reports from the CRM or accounting reports from the ERP.
-Some will be less easy to identify, and might involve more overlooked aspects of data that may be necessary to report, like customer telephone calls or email records.
+For example, marketing reports from the customer relationship management (CRM) software or accounting reports from the enterprise resource planning (ERP) software.
+However, there are also some more difficult analytics that will be important to track, like customer telephone calls or email records.